Skip Navigation

 Grasp Reflex

 Some reflexes are obvious and familiar - e.g. the grasp reflex (where the newborn grasps a finger placed in its palm) and the Moro reflex.
 The Moro reflex is usually stimulated by a sudden movement of the head backwards but it may also be activated through a sudden change of light or a loud noise.
-The response consists of an immediate wide abduction of the arms (both arms are flung out from the body), and a rapid intake of breath.
-This is followed by the arms coming together again as if to embrace or grasp.
+The response consists of an immediate wide abduction of the arms (both arms are flung out from the body), extension of the legs and a rapid intake of breath.
+This is followed by the arms coming together again as if to embrace or grasp, and flexion of the legs.

 Moro Reflex

-The response usually includes flexion of the legs, tensing of the back muscles and crying.
 The strength and symmetry of response are very useful diagnostic indicators in a neurological examination of the newborn.
-The Moro reflex is not normally seen after 6 months of age and is transformed into the adult startle pattern.
+The Moro reflex is not typically seen after six months of age and is transformed into the adult startle pattern.

 Persistence of primary reflexes

-In normal development the primary reflex system is inhibited or transformed in the first year of life and a secondary or postural reflex system emerges.
-The secondary system forms the basis for later adult coordinated movement.
-However, primary reflexes may persist for certain children beyond their normal timespan and disrupt subsequent development.
+In typical development the primary reflex system is inhibited or transformed in the first year of life and a secondary or postural reflex system emerges.
+However, primary reflexes may persist for some children beyond their typical timespan and disrupt subsequent development.

 ATNR: Asymmetrical Tonic Neck Reflex